A generalized Legendre duality relation and Gaussian saturation: Introduction

 where

 \end{theorem}

 As the symmetric assumption on $\mathbf{f}$ is essential here, this type of inequality may be referred as the \textit{symmetric inverse Brascamp--Lieb inequality}.
 Few remarks are in order.
-Firstly, when the datum $(\mathbf{n},\mathbf{c},\mathcal{Q})$ satisfies Barthe--Wolff's nondegeneracy condition \eqref{e:BW-Nondeg}, the inequality \eqref{e:MainIBL} is no more than \eqref{e:IBL}, and thus one does not need to impose the evenness and log-concavity on $\mathbf{f}$.
-However, as we mentioned in the previous subsection, the most interesting cases from viewpoint of convex geometry is \eqref{e:KWData} in which case $\mathcal{Q}$ has negative eigenvalues, and thus Bathe--Wolff's nondegeneracy condition fails to hold.
-Secondly, \eqref{e:MainIBL} has been also established for the datum \eqref{e:BLdataIBL->BS}, which is the degenerate case, in our previous work \cite{NT2}.
+Firstly, when the datum $(\mathbf{n},\mathbf{c},\mathcal{Q})$ satisfies the nondegeneracy condition of Barthe--Wolff \eqref{e:BW-Nondeg}, the inequality \eqref{e:MainIBL} is no more than \eqref{e:IBL}, and thus one does not need to impose the evenness nor log-concavity on $\mathbf{f}$.
+However, as we mentioned in the previous subsection, the most interesting cases from viewpoint of convex geometry is \eqref{e:KWData} in which case the nondegeneracy condition fails to hold.
+Secondly, \eqref{e:MainIBL} has been also established for the specific datum \eqref{e:BLdataIBL->BS}, which is the degenerate case, in our previous work \cite{NT2}.
 In there, we only imposed the evenness on $\mathbf{f}$, and so it is reasonable to expect that \eqref{e:MainIBL} would hold without the log-concavity assumption.
 As we will see below, we will appeal to the log-concavity assumption only when we confirm the existence of the extremizer of the symmetric inverse Brascamp--Lieb inequality in Theorem \ref{t:Extremiser}.
 In other words, the proof of Theorem \ref{t:MainIBL} works well whenever one a priori knows the existence of the extremizer.
-From this view point, the notion of the ``amplifying" Brascamp--Lieb datum in \cite{BN} might be useful.
-As a completely different approach, one may take the three possible routes: the one based on heat flow, the one based on mass transport, and the one based on stochastic flow.
+From this view point, the notion of the ``amplifying" Brascamp--Lieb datum in \cite{BN} could be useful.
+As other approaches towards this purpose, one may take three possible routes: the one based on heat flow, the one based on mass transport, and the one based on stochastic flow.
 For the first approach, there is one serious difficulty; see the forthcoming discussion after Proposition \ref{t:Monotone*}.
 For the second approach, we do not have any clear evidence to conclude whether it is tractable or not.
-If one follows this strategy such as the one by Barthe--Wolff \cite{BW}, one would realize how to exploit the evenness assumption on input functions in the mass transport argument.
-Towards this direction, we mention very recent result by Colesanti--Kolesnikov--Livshyts--Rotem \cite{CKLR} where they gave the mass transport proof of the functional Blaschke--Santal\'{o} inequality based on observation made in \cite{KW}.
+But, if one follows this strategy such as the work of Barthe--Wolff \cite{BW}, one would realize a difficulty of how to exploit the evenness assumption in the mass transport argument.
+Towards this direction, we mention very recent result by Colesanti--Kolesnikov--Livshyts--Rotem \cite{CKLR} where they gave the mass transport proof of the functional Blaschke--Santal\'{o} inequality based on an observation made in \cite{KW}.
 Perhaps the third option would be the most tractable one.
 This is because of the recent work by Courtade--Fathi--Mikulincer \cite{CFM} where they gave the stochastic proof of the symmetric Talagrand inequality, and thus the functional Blaschke--Santal\'{o} inequality.
 They in fact introduced the novel argument that uses so-called the ``time reversal stochastic flow", which is robust enough to overcome the difficulty appeared in the heat flow argument.
-Thirdly, if one recalls our introduction of the inverse Brascamp--Lieb inequality \eqref{e:IBL}, one may wonder whether Theorem \ref{t:MainIBL} may be further generalized for the datum involving linear maps $B_i$ and some negative exponents $c_i<0$.
+Finally, if one recalls our introduction of the inverse Brascamp--Lieb inequality \eqref{e:IBL}, one may wonder whether Theorem \ref{t:MainIBL} may be further generalized for the datum involving linear maps $B_i$ and some negative exponents $c_i<0$.
 Apart from some technical justifications, our argument in this paper is in principle applicable to deal with more general Brascamp--Lieb data that involve linear maps $B_j$.
 On the other hand, it is not trivial how one may modify the argument in this paper in order to allow negative exponents $c_i<0$.